What is a Smart Beta ETF?

 3. Factor-based weightings

-The strategy involves weighting the securities based on factors that are separated into levels.
+The strategy involves weighing the securities based on factors that are separated into levels.
 Such factors can be growing smaller companies, underpriced valuations, and components of the balance sheet.

 4. Low volatility weightings